sivareddyit/qubership-envgene/docs/envgene-objects.md

 name: string
 # Mandatory
 # Pointer to the EnvGene Credential object.
-# Credential with this id must be located in /environments/<cluster-name>/<env-name>/Credentials/credentials.yml
+# Credential with this ID must be located in /environments/<cluster-name>/<env-name>/Credentials/credentials.yml
 credentialsId: string
 # Mandatory
 mavenConfig: